silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 So there are four instructions.
 Let's talk about what they do.

- 1. Recall from the hardware chapter that the CPU's memory is its [registers][cpu]&mdash;numbers with a set size that we can perform calculations on.
+ 1. Recall from the hardware chapter that the CPU's memory is its [registers][cpu]: numbers with a set size that we can perform calculations on.
 The first instruction `B3 07` stores the byte value `07` in a 8-bit register called BL.
 This is the exit code that we're going to send to the kernel.
  2. The next instruction `31 C0` sets a different register to 0.
 The `C0` is
-    what chooses which register gets zeroed&mdash;in this case it's a 32-bit register named EAX.
+    what chooses which register gets zeroed.
+In this case it's a 32-bit register named EAX.
  3. Next we get the single instruction `40`.
 This simply adds 1 to the value in the EAX register.
 Since we previously set this register to 0, the EAX register now has the value 1.